 - There are six Commercial Rooms that can each house 144 grower/finisher pigs per production cycle.
 Each room measures 14.3m by 10.7m and contains 6 pens, each capable of holding 12 pigs.
 The rooms have partially slatted floors and are equipped with nipple drinkers and automatic feeders.

 - There are two Engineering Rooms that measure 14.3m x 11m each and have fully slatted floors throughout.
-The rooms are equipped with nipple drinkers and automatic feeders and the spindle penning can be easily moved for frequent changes in pen size, shape and location.
+The rooms are equipped with wet/dry feeders and the spindle penning which can be easily moved for frequent changes in pen size, shape and location.
 There are nine fully independent manure channels within the rooms that allow for a variety of studies on manure storage, treatment and composition.

 - The Sow Research Unit houses a 300 sow herd.
 Opened in July 2008, The 126′ x 203′ barn includes breeding, gestation, farrowing, gilt development, lab facilities and a small office.